-We are glad that you are interested in our Pediatric Program at TTUHSC in Amarillo.
+We're glad that you're interested in the Pediatric Program at TTUHSC in Amarillo.
 The decision making process for selecting resident applicants through the match is a complex process.
-We are looking for candidates who are predicted to achieve the milestones in the areas in the ACGME competencies including: Patient Care, Medical Knowledge, Interpersonal Skills and Communication, Professionalism, Systems-Based Practice, Practice-Based Learning and Improvement and Professional Development.
-We are interested in the candidate’s academic achievement, engagement in learning, intellectual curiosity, commitment to service, initiative, and engagement with others.
+We're looking for candidates who are predicted to achieve the milestones in the areas in the ACGME competencies including: Patient Care, Medical Knowledge, Interpersonal Skills and Communication, Professionalism, Systems-Based Practice, Practice-Based Learning and Improvement and Professional Development.
+We are interested in the candidate’s academic achievement, engagement in learning, intellectual curiosity, commitment to service, initiative and engagement with others.

 All applications must be received through ERAS.
 We review USLME scores (first attempt), transcripts/grades, personal statements, 3 letters of recommendation, research, evidence of volunteerism and leadership.
 Generally, the ERAS application is complete before interview invitations are dispersed.
 The ERAS application must include transcripts from approved medical schools, Dean’s letter, three letters of recommendation, personal statement.
 ECFMG Certification is required for all International Medical Graduates.

 - Must be a graduate from an American Allopathic/Osteopathic Medical School or an approved International Medical School.

 - Must meet Texas Medical Board Requirements (see licensing requirements of the Texas State Board of Medical Examiners.

 - Must be eligible for licensure in the state of Texas following completion of residency.

 - Applicants must be a US Citizen, a permanent resident or possess a J-1 Visa; we do not support other visas.

 - We do not require U.S. clinical experience.